TerraFusion/pytaf/README.md

 Use `$pip install -r requirements.txt` to install required packages.
 Then, run `$pip install .` or `$python setup.py install`.

+If you have openMP installed, you can take advantage of openMP by using `$python setup.py.omp install`.

 ## Test